Battle of Three Rocks: Background

 By 29 May, patriot victories at Oulart Hill and Enniscorthy had spread the rising throughout county Wexford, with patriot camps amassing at several locations and confining British troops to a few towns now vulnerable to attack, such as Wexford, Gorey, and Bunclody/Newtownbarry.

 Upon receipt of these reports, General Fawcett, commander of the British garrison at Duncannon fort, led a column of 200 soldiers to bolster the garrison at Wexford town.
 Orders were given for a supporting artillery column of almost 100 militia and gunners with two howitzers to follow and link up with the infantry column halfway between Wexford and Duncannon at the village of Taghmon.

 Making rapid progress and encountering no opposition, Fawcett's column arrived about dusk at Taghmon and free-quartered his troops for the night among the inhabitants of the village.
-Sometime after two o’clock in the morning, the slower artillery column arrived at Taghmon but pressed on towards Wexford for unclear reasons.
-It appears that patriot sympathisers and agents may have duped the column with false reports of a clear road to Wexford and of the urgency of their pressing ahead.
+Sometime after two o’clock in the morning, the slower artillery column arrived at Taghmon but inexplicably continued without stopping towards Wexford for reasons that remain unclear.

-Patriot preparations
+Rebel preparations

-Contrary to these reports, a large army of South Wexford patriots had gathered on Forth Mountain and were well aware of the advancing British redcoats.
-An ambush position was prepared at the eastern end of Forth mountain, where the ground receded to the "Three Rocks".
-In the pre-dawn darkness, patriot musket men were stationed parallel to the anticipated line of advance, concealed behind the rock outcrops and scrub while hundreds of pikemen waited out of sight.
-Patriot signallers with flags watched the approaches and waited for the troops to enter the chosen killing ground.
+A large group of rebels, aware of the advancing British redcoats prepared an ambush at the eastern end of Forth Mountain, where the ground receded to the "Three Rocks".
+In the pre-dawn darkness, rebel musket men were stationed immediately parallel to the anticipated line of advance, backed by hundreds of pikemen concealed behind the rock outcrops and scrub.
+Rebel signallers with flags watched the approaches and gave signal to fire when the troops reached the chosen killing ground.

 As dawn broke, the British column walked unsuspectingly into the trap and suffered a close-range volley of musket fire followed by a massed pike charge into the line, giving the soldiers no chance of regrouping.
-The fighting was over in a matter of minutes, leaving around 70 of the militia dead, most of the gunners captured, and the two howitzers in the hands of the patriots.
+The fighting was over in a matter of minutes, leaving around 70 of the militia dead, most of the gunners captured, and the two howitzers in the hands of the rebels.